 HOW should you market to your target audience?

 It’s time for Mary and Jane to fill their plates at the Marketing Buffet.

 For Jane, it’s crucial that prospective clients feel that she is trustworthy, competent, and knowledgeable.
 Would you put your savings in the hands of a stranger?
 Jane presents herself as professional and wise.
-She includes a well written “resume” of her accreditations and accomplishments.
+She includes a well-written “resume” of her accreditations and accomplishments.
 She posts testimonials of satisfied clients.
-She adds a personal touch by including a friendly but professional photo of herself, and sprinkles her writing with clever wit and the occasional anecdote.
-With this personalization, she’ll seem like less of a “stranger,” but a down-to-earth, likeable, and accessible woman.
+She adds a personal touch by including a friendly but professional photo of herself and sprinkles her writing with clever wit and the occasional anecdote.
+With this personalization, she’ll seem like less of a “stranger,” but a down-to-earth, likable, and accessible woman.

 By taking the time to learn who your target audience is, you’ll have a much easier time deciding where and how to market your small business.
 For more information on defining your target audience, check out this extensive guide from QuickSprout.